yuting7/yuting7.github.io/projects/project-5.md

 summary: This is a recent mobile game and it has become very popular.
 ---

 Identity V is my favorite game that I ever played.
 In this game, there are many characters, but we can divide it into two parts.
 The first part is called regulators and the second part is called survivors.
 The regulator's job is to catch survivors while survivors must breakout of five puzzles in order to survive the game.
+There are top three character that I offten used.

 <div class="ui small rounded images">
   <img class="ui image" src="../images/doctor.jpg">